pyControl/docs/docs/user-guide/programming-tasks.md

 ## Overview

 Behavioural tasks in pyControl are implemented as state machines, the basic elements of which are states and events.
-To implement a task the user creates a *task definition file* written in python.
-To get a sense for what task definition files look like, take a look at the [examples](https://bitbucket.org/takam/pycontrol/src/default/tasks/?at=default).
+To implement a task the user creates a *task definition file* written in Python.
+Example task definition files are provided in the [tasks](https://bitbucket.org/takam/pycontrol/src/default/tasks/?at=default) folder.

+Task definition files run directly on the Micropython microcontroller, not on the computer.
+Python modules such as *Numpy* that are installed on the computer will therefore not be available in the task definition.
+For a list of the modules available in Micropython see the [Micropython docs](https://docs.micropython.org/en/latest/library/index.html).

+## Imports

 Every task definition file starts by importing some utility functions and constants: